-Post-nuptial agreements may be appropriate when circumstances change during marriage and to avert disputes between the spouses.
+Post-nuptial agreements for New York City residents may be appropriate when circumstances change during marriage and to avert disputes between the spouses.
 A postnuptial agreement can perform many of the same functions that a prenuptial agreement offers to couples.
 However, it is instead established after the marriage has taken place.

 A post nuptial agreement may be considered when a relationship changes due to: